banner svg (1)

 They also advise that babies be placed on their backs every time they sleep.
 While many people fear putting babies on their backs due to potential choking hazards, their airway anatomy and gag reflex will prevent that from happening.
 Babies placed on their backs are less likely to experience sudden death than those who sleep on their sides or stomachs.

-Additional infant sleep guidelines
+Additional safe sleep guidelines for infants

 • Using sleep spaces such as a crib, bassinet, portable crib, or play yard that meets the safety standards provided by the Consumer Product Safety Commission (CPSC)